adamkendis/ember-discography/README.md

     # Start development server
       ember serve

+The back-end is a Mirage mock server.
+The mock database is seeded with random artists/albums/songs on first page visit.
+Navigating the app via the Header links will operate on the same data set.
+Refreshing the page (via browser refresh button or cmd+r) will create a new mock dataset.

 ## Using the app

 With the development server running, point your browser to http://localhost:4200/